Euphorbiaceae

 • Origin: Central America

-• Blooming Season: May to November (year-round blooming in warmer climates).
+• Blooming season: May to November (year-round in warmer regions)

 Historical Background

-Prefers full sun but tolerates partial shade.
-Avoid prolonged exposure to intense direct sunlight.
+Prefers sunny locations but can grow in partial shade.
+Avoid prolonged exposure to strong direct sunlight.

 Watering

-Water when the topsoil dries out.
-Overwatering can lead to root rot, so avoid excessive moisture.
+Water when the soil surface dries out.
+Overwatering can cause root rot, so keep it moderate.

 Soil